rdeits/RigidBodyTreeInspector.jl/Readme.md

 [![Build Status](https://travis-ci.org/rdeits/RigidBodyTreeInspector.jl.svg?branch=master)](https://travis-ci.org/rdeits/RigidBodyTreeInspector.jl)
 [![codecov.io](https://codecov.io/github/rdeits/RigidBodyTreeInspector.jl/coverage.svg?branch=master)](https://codecov.io/github/rdeits/RigidBodyTreeInspector.jl?branch=master)

+---

+**Note:** This package should still work, but development has moved to [MeshCatMechanisms.jl](https://github.com/JuliaRobotics/MeshCatMechanisms.jl) which offers more features and fewer binary dependencies.
+New users are encouraged to use MeshCatMechanisms.jl instead of this package.

+---

 This package provides a simple tool for inspecting and manipulating the kinematic structure of a robot inside of an [IJulia](https://github.com/JuliaLang/IJulia.jl) notebook.
 It relies on several other packages to provide this functionality:

 * [tkoolen/RigidBodyDynamics.jl](https://github.com/tkoolen/RigidBodyDynamics.jl) to parse and represent kinematic structures